Louisiana State University traditions: Attendance

 Gold jerseysLSU introduced gold jerseys for the 1996 post-season.
 The Tigers went on to win their 3rd National Championship that year while wearing the gold jerseys in the championship game.
 The jerseys became part of LSU Baseball lore when with 2 outs and a runner on third base with LSU losing 8–7 in the bottom of the 9th inning, LSU's Warren Morris swung at the first pitch and lined the ball just inches over the right field fence for a game-winning walk-off home run.
 This was his first home run of the season as he had missed 39 games with a broken bone in his hand.
 The jerseys became more ingrained in LSU lore when the Tigers also wore the gold jerseys during the 1997 post-season which resulted in another national championship, the program's 4th.
 After the 1996 and 1997 national championships, the baseball program reserved the gold jerseys for select games.

 Under head coach Paul Mainieri, the team wears the gold jerseys regularly.
 The Tigers wore gold jerseys in Game 3 of the 2009 College World Series Finals against the Texas Longhorns.
 The Tigers defeated the Longhorns 11–4 to win the program's 6th national championship and 2nd wearing gold jerseys.

+The legendary status of the gold jerseys was extended in 2023 when LSU, under 2nd year coach Jay Johnson, won the 2023 College World Series against the Florida Gators.
+The Tigers donned the jerseys all 3 games of the series.